Download.it search icon

 Pros

-• Encrypt/Decrypt functions for enhanced file security
+• Encryption for file protection

 Cons